wouter-swierstra/SoftwareProject/01-slides.md

 # The task board - I

-* When planning the iteration, every developer is assigned stories.
+* When planning the sprint, every developer is assigned stories.

 * Each developer plans the implementation of this story, and splits this into small tasks.